Tim Cook Could Earn One Million More Apple Shares by 2025 - The Mac Observer

 Top Apple Execs Also Receive Share Packages

 The CEO was not the only exec to receive new equity though.
 COO Jeff Williams, CFO Luca Maestri, General Council Katherine Adams, Principal Account Officer Chris Kondo, and SVP of people and retail Deirdre O’Brien also received awards of varying sizes.
-Mr. Williams, Mr. Maestri, Ms. Adams, and Ms. O’Briend all received two packages of 89064 shares, vesting on the same terms as Mr. Cook’s award.
-Mr. Kondon received 17813 shares, 12.5% of which will vest on April 15, 2021.
+Mr. Williams, Mr. Maestri, Ms. Adams, and Ms. O’Brien all received two packages of 89064 shares, vesting on the same terms as Mr. Cook’s award.
+Mr. Kondo received 17813 shares, 12.5% of which will vest on April 15, 2021.
 The remaining restricted stock units will vest 12.5% in semi-annual installments until October 15, 2024.